 - In most cases, student accounts are created at the district level and tied to students’ active directory credentials.

-Supplementary Digital Tools are digital tools that the RLASD administration authorizes to be used as supplementary (non-essential) enrichments to students’ educational experience.
+Supplementary Digital Tools are digital tools the RLASD administration authorizes to be used as supplementary (non-essential) enrichment to students’ educational experience.

 Examples: Khan Academy, Kahoot, and Evernote.

 - Supplementary Digital Tools will only be authorized if they comply with federal and state standards for protecting students’ data privacy and security.

 - Teachers will notify parents of the Supplementary Digital Tools that they have chosen to use in their classes, and parents have the opportunity to “opt-out” of their children’s use of these Supplementary Digital Tools.
 If parents choose for their children to opt-out of any Supplementary Digital Tool, then teachers will provide alternative opportunities for those children.